WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 !!! tip

     You can combine the gateway and route reflector into one machine.
-To do this, please set the appropriate variable in the inventory file to true and remove all hosts from the `routeReflectors` group.
+To do this, simply put the same host into both the `routeReflectors` and `gateways` group.

 ### Set Number of VNIs